5 minutes to read | Last updated Sept 29, 2020

 Install and run free antivirus software

-If you are a student or emeritus, UW-Madison recommends you use Windows Defender (automatically installed/running on Windows) for personal Windows devices, and use freely available antivirus software for personal macOS devices.
+Students or emeritus: UW–Madison recommends you use Windows Defender (automatically installed/running on Windows) for personal Windows devices, and use freely available antivirus software for personal macOS devices.

 - Instructions for checking that Windows Defender is enabled are available here, and instructions for Installing Trend Micro on your Mac are available here.